The Diabetic Police

 So I forgave Lady X for her insensitivity because why would I let anger ruin my day?
 She doesn’t live with diabetes and doesn’t understand what it’s like for me – and never will.
 My time is too valuable to give to a layperson.

-To get help or for more information on Diabetes-Focused Psychotherapy go to Eliot’s website or set up a free 30-minute phone consultation.
+For more information or to get help with Diabetes-Focused Psychotherapy, visit Eliot’s website or schedule a free 30-minute phone consultation.

 Medical Disclaimer: